The 2019 Roth IRA limits increased by $500 this year.

-However, the Roth 401k contribution limits will increase by $500.
-It’s time to start planning your contributions.
+The Roth 401k contribution limits also increased by $500.
+It’s time to adjust your contributions if you haven’t already!

 The 401k limits and IRA limits are determined based on inflation, but can only increase in $500 increments.

 The 2019 social security wage base increased by $4,200.